 Southern Italy weekend- Saturday

 By bus, travel to Paestum for a guided tour of the Azienda Agricola Barlotti, a buffalo farm where they make the delicious buffalo mozzarella.
 This stop might prove a sensory overload for buffalo petters and mozzarella lovers.
 In the afternoon travel to Paestum Archaeological Park to tour the site of 3 amazingly preserved Greek temples and the local archaeological museum.
-Spend the night at the Minerva Resort Hotel in Paestum which has beach access.
+Spend the night at the Grand Hotel Paestum resort.